 Check all your upcoming Facebook events and make sure they are still relevant for you.
 Delete the ones that are not anymore of your interest and the ones you can’t go to.
 This way you won’t get anymore bothered with irrelevant notifications and reminders.

 Clear out your pending invitations, either accept or ignore them.
 Also clean up the message inbox.
 It will give you better focus once you need to do business.

-Another classic: adding blog over blog to your Feedly.
-Clear out the blogs you don’t read anymore.
+Another classic: adding articles over articles to your Pocket.
+Clear out the articles you don’t read anymore.
 You’ll have less, yet more relevant content to read.